 The northeast Indianapolis submarket used to be contained to the Castleton area, however, growth in the last two decades has pushed the boundaries considerably – not only on the map but also in the buildings going up.
-For example, prior to 2000, the majority of… Read More
+For example, prior to 2000,… Read More

 Brian Seitz, SIOR, Executive Vice President, JLL

 Indianapolis was recently ranked as one of the top distribution markets in the country, landing at seventh out of 50 markets that were tracked, according to JLL’s report, The Leaderboard: The Top 18 Distribution Markets in the United States.
 Due to Indianapolis’ convenient location, unsaturated market and affordability, it is starting to warrant comparisons to the likes of New Jersey, California, Chicago and Dallas.
-The report ranked markets based… Read More
+The report… Read More

 Leasing, construction and investment activity continues to boost the Indianapolis office market.
 Our third quarter Office First Look report shows strong numbers across the board.
 With low vacancy rates and increasing asking rates, Indianapolis continues to attract tenants and investors.
 Given just one more quarter this year, we anticipate 2016 to go on record as one of the best years post-recession.
-Check out some of the key performance… Read More
+Check out some of… Read More

 JLL’s Indianapolis Office Project Development Services (PDS) completed 46 different projects in 2015 totaling almost $9 million dollars.
 The projects ranged from small office renovations to 15 new T-Mobile Retail Store openings, and two new buildings.
 Indianapolis Project Managers were also able to save their clients an average of 260% of the PDS management fee.